-2. The requested site development plan for subdivision is accompanied by a site development plan for building permit request - Project #1009543, 12EPC-40083 and a zone map amendment - Project #1009543, 12EPC-40084.
-If the EPC were to approve the zone change request, that approval would be contingent on the approval of this request and the approval of the site development plan for building permit as the site plan controls the zoning on all SU-1 zoned sites.
+- 2. The requested site development plan for subdivision is accompanied by a site development plan for building permit request Project #1009543, 12EPC-40083 and a zone map amendment Project #1009543, 12EPC-40084.
+If the EPC were to approve the zone change request, an additional condition of approval would be that the zone map amendment would be contingent on the approval of this request and the approval of the site development plan for building permit as the site plan controls the zoning on all SU-1 zoned sites. - 3.
+The Albuquerque/Bernalillo County Comprehensive Plan, the West Side Strategic Plan, the Northwest Mesa Escarpment Plan and the City of Albuquerque Comprehensive Zoning Code are incorporated herein by reference and made part of the record for all purposes.

-- 3. The Albuquerque/Bernalillo County Comprehensive Plan, the West Side Strategic Plan, the Northwest Mesa Escarpment Plan and the City of Albuquerque Comprehensive Zoning Code are incorporated herein by reference and made part of the record for all purposes. - 4.
-The subject site is in the Developing Urban Area of the Comprehensive Plan and is governed by the Unser Boulevard Design Overlay Zone. - 5.
+- 4. The subject site is in the Developing Urban Area of the Comprehensive Plan and is governed by the Unser Boulevard Design Overlay Zone. - 5.
 The submitted site plan for subdivision is confusing to read as property liens are show in the ROW and vehicular access points are shown to be "temporary" from the limited Access Principal Arterial (not approved) and "further access" points are shown connecting to nothing.
 Pedestrian circulation is not shown, either. - 6.
 The request is in significant conflict with adopted elements of the Comprehensive Plan or other city master plans including the following: